Australian travelling with family arrested on firearms charges boarding a Ko Samui flight - Thai Examiner

 The Australian, when questioned by investigators, revealed that he had purchased the gun from a shop in the Bophut area of Ko Samui.

-He said he purchased the weapon to use in self-defence while travelling.
+He said he purchased the weapon for personal use and thought it was legal.

 The Australian, believed to be from Sydney, New South Wales, also told police that the family planned to travel from Bangkok to Singapore and from there back to Australia but they had not yet booked their onward flights.